 Remember your flow

-If you’re having trouble getting started with project management, the problem might not be with you–it could simply be your current approach.
+If you’re having trouble with project management, the problem might not be with you–it could simply be your current approach.
 Improve your process by trying out any of these tips:

 Reduce the number of steps

 Sometimes our brains get overwhelmed when tackling too many things at once.
 You’ll find it easier to keep everything organized by simplifying your process.
 Condense steps that overlap or interrelate, and try to find the simplest way to achieve your ends.

 Get a fresh perspective

 Try getting a second opinion from someone else.
 This will help give you a new outlook on the project and introduce new ideas you hadn’t considered before.

 It’s easy to go off track when unsure where to focus your energy.
 Try making a list of all tasks and projects you’re working on and then marking off what gets done and what doesn’t.